 - Booking Flights

 - Surviving the Flight

 - Misc Tips & Resources for Flying with Kids

 - Challenges & Triumphs

-A special thanks to AWNY Volunteers, Angela Tohl and Nakia Gordon, for putting together this guide, to the parents who responded to our “flying with kids” survey with fantastic tips, and to the dedicated airline staff who go out of their way to help parents flying with kids.
+A special thanks to AWNY Volunteers, Angela Tohl and Nakia Gordon, for putting together this guide, to the parents who responded to our survey with fantastic tips for flying with kids, and to the dedicated airline staff who go out of their way to help parents flying with kids.

 - All kids need a passport to fly internationally, regardless of their age.
 If you’re planning to fly with your child soon after they are born, you’ll need to obtain their birth certificate, which typically takes a few days to receive, in order to apply for their passport.